morgengc/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web
-Well, I choosed five German traffic signs from test datasets.
-It's orignal format is *.ppm, so I changed them to *.jpg, and resize all these images to 32x32.
+Well, I choosed five traffic signs below, I changed them to *.jpg, and resize all these images to 32x32.

 Here are these images:

 ![alt text][5images]

-The forth image might be difficult to classify because there are a lot of noise.
+The forth image might be difficult to classify because it's not in the 43 classes.

 #### 2. Discuss the model's predictions on these new traffic signs